CMU-IDS-2022/assignment-2-drop-table/writeup.md

-# Project name
+# HIV Health Trends Analysis

 ![A screenshot of your application.
 Could be a GIF.](HIVHealthTrends_Screenshot1.png)

-TODO: Update screenshot

 TODO: Short abstract describing the main goals and how you achieved them.